Wyoming Commercial DUI Lawyer

 There are possible defenses to a DUI charge.
 Breathalyzer tests can be off for a variety of reasons, ranging from the food the driver may have consumed to medications they may be taking.
 Blood tests are not always properly maintained, resulting in the risk of inaccurate readings.

-But it takes an experienced Albany commercial DUI lawyer, one who understands what they’re looking for and knows how to investigate, to uncover any of these possible paths to acquittal.
+But it takes an experienced Wyoming commercial DUI lawyer, one who understands what they’re looking for and knows how to investigate, to uncover any of these possible paths to acquittal.
 R. Michael Vang P.C. is that experienced attorney.

 It’s not just that Attorney Vang has spent over 27 years working in criminal defense.
 It’s that his regard among his peers is such that Attorney Vang has been summoned to teach other lawyers about the nuances and process of DUI law in the state of Wyoming.
 When your livelihood, reputation, and perhaps even your freedom, are at stake, that’s the kind of attorney you want in your corner.